Azure/BatchSparkScoringPredictiveMaintenance/README.md

 This example is designed to run on [Azure Databricks](https://azure.microsoft.com/en-us/services/databricks/).
 Provision the service through your Azure subscription at the [Azure portal](https://portal.azure.com).

-  * Search for `databricks` and select the Azure Databricks.
+  * Click "+ Create a resource" button, then search for `databricks` and select the Azure Databricks search suggestion.
 Follow the prompts, and select `Standard pricing tier`.
 See https://azure.microsoft.com/en-us/pricing/details/databricks/ for information on different pricing tiers.

 See https://docs.azuredatabricks.net/getting-started/index.html for detailed documentation on using Azure Databricks.